vaughtdavid/NAV_from_scratch/README.md

 1980-12-15        27.38             27.38             27.25             27.25             785200            0                 1                 0.40256306006259  0.40256306006259  0.40065169418209  0.40065169418209  43971200
 1980-12-12        28.75             28.87             28.75             28.75             2093900           0                 1                 0.42270591588018  0.42447025361603  0.42270591588018  0.42270591588018  117258400
 ```
 **That's staggering.
-All this data, for free, since 12/12/1980, available through a public API.
+All this data, since 12/12/1980, available through a public API, for free.
 Awesome.**

 ## CONCLUSION